tensorland/modelbox/README.md

 - Client Libraries

 ### Metadata Server
 Meta Data Server is responsible for tracking metadata around models which are created by the training frameworks or users who are uploading trained models and other training artifacts.
 The Meta Data server exposes a GRPC endpoint for clients to communicate with the server.
-The metadata server has a pluggable architecture to allow using various databases such as MySQL, Postgres, etc. Additional datastore support can be very easily added by implementing the metadata storage interface.
+Supported databases for the metadata service are MySQL, PostgreSQL and an ephemeral storage engine.
+Additional datastore support can be very easily added by implementing the metadata storage interface.

 ### Blob Serving Capabilities
 ModelBox provides APIs for clients to upload training artifacts and download models in a streaming fashion.
 The blob serving capability is stateless and hence they can be scaled based on your serving needs.
 Currently, they are part of the ModelStore gRPC service, but the plan is to separate the control plane and blob serving APIs so that ModelBox can be run in a blob server mode.
 This will allow isolating the artifact streaming capability to a separate cluster for performance.

 ### CLI
-The ModelBox CLI provides an interface to interact with the Metadata API and Blob Storage API and create and download models and all other aspects of the service.
+The ModelBox CLI provides an interface to interact with the metadata and artifact storage APIs.

 ### SDK and Client Libraries
 The SDK/client libraries are meant for integration with Deep Learning and ML frameworks to integrate ModelBox with the experiment code which creates the model and other training artifacts.
 The libraries can also be used with applications or control planes that want to use ModelBox in a larger in-house Machine Learning platform.